Robert0812/deepsaldet/README.md

 Multi-Context Deep Learning.
 In CVPR 2015.

 ## Usage
-- Supported OS: this source code is tested on 64-bit Arch Linux OS, and it should be executable in other linux distributions.
+- Supported OS: this source code was tested on 64-bit Arch Linux OS, and it should also be executable in other linux distributions.
 - Pre-installations: refer to [caffe](http://caffe.berkeleyvision.org/) for
 packages required by caffe toolkit.
 Packages requried by Python scripts include
 	- skimage